-Stimulated by expert perspectives and a collegial atmosphere, Nonprofits at Noon will provide you with timely information, meaningful discussions, and actionable insights.
-This inaugural event will feature the results, and discussion, of the 2018 Alberta Nonprofit Survey.
+Stimulated by expert perspectives and a collegial atmosphere, Nonprofits at Noon provides you with timely information, meaningful discussions, and actionable insights.
+This inaugural event featured the results, and discussion, of the 2018 Alberta Nonprofit Survey.

 Enhanced collection and use of data in Alberta’s nonprofit sector is essential for the betterment of our communities.
 In recognition of the emerging technological opportunities for the sector to more fully utilize data, Alberta Culture & Tourism has provided funding to build a foundation for a new Nonprofit Data Strategy.

 CCVO’s research on adaptive capacity in the nonprofit sector confirmed that technology is one of the four major trends impacting our workplaces.
 Up to 40% of jobs could be partially or fully automated today, and that number will surpass 60% in just ten years.